WaiverPathWaiverPath

 WaiverPeople waitingAverage wait

-ABI / ABI LTC / Model II0no waitlist
+ABI / ABI LTC / Model II0 in that snapshotno waitlist in that snapshot — confirm current status

 Deep dive on the biggest list: the Michelle P. Waiver guide.